 2013 There are already several interesting developments this year for Inkubus Sukkubus.
 The forthcoming release of a double anthology album in the USA on Cleopatra Records, and the Release of Queen of Heaven, Queen of Hell their 16th Album.
 Inkubus Sukkubus havealso played Belgium and Germany, and are due for an appearance at the Bram Stocker film festival in Whitby.

-During 2013 the band will also be played several Fairey Festivals and began remixing some of the all time favorite tracks, into new and interesting versions.
+During 2013 the band will also played several Fairey Festivals and began remixing some of the all time favorite tracks, into new and interesting versions.